 However, it didn't stop there, as food manufacturers discovered that this changed their products significantly.
 The flavour had gone, they didn't taste of anything!
 To counter this, sugar and its variants were added on mass.

 Though fats perform some very important roles, other than providing essential macro-nutrients, they're also the carrier or transporter of flavour to the taste buds.
-Take the fat out and you're left with flavorless! bland food.
+Take the fat out and you're left with flavorless bland food - including, low fat sausages!

-Medical science now knows Key’s depiction of the Seven Countries Study to be fundamentally flawed and has no evidential basis in fact.
-The data he used was skewed, manipulated even.
+Medical science now knows that Key’s depiction of the Seven Countries Study (SCS) to be fundamentally flawed and has no basis in fact.
+The data he used was skewed - maybe even manipulated.

 Despite this, Public Health England remains steadfastly behind the Eatwell Guide.
 Why?
 We can only wonder!

-Perhaps we'd be better off taking note from the author of Pure, White and Deadly – the very credible Professor John Yudkin, or closer to home - Break The Crave by Bridgette Hamilton and Healthy Eating: The Big Mistake by Professor Vernor Wheelock.
+Perhaps we'd be better off taking note from the author of Pure, White and Deadly – the very credible Professor John Yudkin, or closer to home - Break The Crave by Bridgette Hamilton, Healthy Eating: The Big Mistake by Professor Vernor Wheelock, even our own food addiction recovery program @ sugarsaddictive.com

 High levels of saturated fat are fundamental to our good health, after all, we're hunter-gatherers, omnivores - not herbivores.
 Animal fats will likely always remain the primary element of the human diet for many generations to come.